trisberg/riff-streaming-demo/README.md

 cat result.txt
 ```

-## Experimental: use the native image for the streamning-processor
+## Experimental: use the native image for the streaming-processor

 Update the configmap for the streaming-processor before creating the processor: